-Ellsworth County, Kansas, located in the center of the state, was created out of unorganized territory in August 1867.
+Ellsworth County, Kansas, located in the state’s center, was created out of unorganized territory in August 1867.
 It was named in honor of Lieutenant Allen Ellsworth, who built Fort Ellsworth on the Smoky Hill River in 1864.
 This military post, later renamed Fort Harker, protected the early settlements and served as a shipping point for the Santa Fe Trail.

 The Plains Indians made this and other areas of western Kansas their hunting and camping grounds until the late 19th century before they were out by settlers and the construction of transcontinental railroads.

 One of the earliest settlements in the county was made late in the 1850s by P.M.
 Thompson.
 Others who came about this time were Adam Weadle, D.H.
 Page, D. Cushman, and Joseph Lehman.
 They all settled in the same locality.
 In 1860 a settlement was made on Clear Creek north of the Smoky Hill River by S.D.
 Walker, C.L. and J.J.
 Prater, and Henry and Irwin Farris.
 Late in the same year, H. Wait and H.P.
 Spurgeon came to Ellsworth, the former settling on Thompson’s Creek and the latter with the Walker party on Clear Creek.
 All of these men were unmarried or without their wives.
 T.D.
 Bennett moved to the county in August 1861, and his wife was the first white woman in the settlements.

 In the summer, Indian troubles began when a man on Cow Creek and S.D.
 Walker of the Clear Creek settlement was killed.
 Fearing another attack, other county pioneers took refuge at the stage station on the Smoky Hill River.
 However, when they learned that Indians were coming in great numbers, they left for the east.